anantjoshi97/website/_posts/2020-08-24-grad-application-sop.md

 ### SoP Contents

-Your SoP should address the following aspects each of which are considered individually below
+I would suggest that your SoP should address the following aspects each of which are considered individually below

 * Your work so far, and how it has moulded you
 * Your motivation for the programme you're applying to